| Confucianism Confucianism, major system of thought in China, developed

 social upheavals it lost its previous ability to adapt to

+changing circumstances.
 In the view of some scholars, Confucius will be revered in

 the future as China's greatest teacher; Confucian classics